kwkraus/HOW-Sessions/sessions/entityframeworkcore/EF_Core_Overview.md

 ## Saving Data

 Data is created, deleted, and modified in the database using instances of your entity classes.

-See Saving Data to learn more.
+### Basic Save

+#### Adding Data

+Use the DbSet.Add method to add new instances of your entity classes.
+The data will be inserted in the database when you call SaveChanges.

 ```C#
     using (var db = new BloggingContext())